Skip to main content

 This accreditation is renewed on an annual basis.

-You can choose to independently organise and fund taking the CIMA Gateway Exam.
-Upon successful completion you will be granted 11 exemptions that include subjects from the certificate level, operational and management level exams.
+You can choose to independently organise and fund taking the CIMA Self-Tailored Pathway.
+Upon successful completion you will be granted 11 exemptions.

 This accreditation is ongoing.